 2.3 Email updates

 We invite visitors to our website to sign up to receive regular email updates about our work.
 These are of vital importance to the success of our mission to champion refugee rights and transform their lives for the better.
 They include opportunities to support our campaigns, organise activities to raise funds for refugees, or make financial donations to enable us to continue providing our services.
 They also include newsletters about specific projects, such as our Advocacy Network and support for Refugee Community Organisations.
 We aim to give you control over what emails you do and do not receive.
 You can update your preferences or unsubscribe from our email mailing lists at any time by clicking the unsubscribe link at the bottom of an email from us or by contacting us – see section 9 below for further details.

-Should you choose to contact us using a contact form or an email link, none of the data that you supply will be stored by this website or passed to/processed by any of the third party data processors defined in section 4.
-Instead, the data will be collated into an email and sent to us over the Simple Mail Transfer Protocol (SMTP).
+In addition, when you use a form your data may be collated into an email and sent to us over the Simple Mail Transfer Protocol (SMTP).
 Our SMTP servers are protected by TLS (sometimes known as SSL) meaning that the email content is encrypted before being sent across the internet.
 The email content is then decrypted by our local computers and devices.